Shopify/polaris/src/components/ResourceList/README.md

 deal with any issues.
 * Secondary actions allow merchants to perform up to two actions on the object directly from the list, without navigating to a detail page.

 ---

-## Purpose

-Think about the merchant problem this component solves when you’re using it:

-**Problem**

-Merchants want to find a particular object, such as an order, among other similar objects.
-Once they locate the object, they need to be able to view it in more detail or take quick actions on it such as marking it as archived or fulfilled.

-**Solution**

-Resource lists group similar types of objects into a list.
-Merchants can click or tap on list items to view more details.
-Optionally, actions from the detail view can also be made available to merchants at the list level as shortcuts.

----